 As of summer 2021, some of our offerings are online-only and others are hybrid / multi-access (both onsite and online.)
 Contact the office for more information.

 We celebrate many of the holidays in the round of the year.
-Of course, we celebrate the most important and holiest day of the year — Shabbat — which comes around every single week!
-We hold services every Shabbat (usually morning services; once a month we offer Kabbalat Shabbat services instead) and we hold a community Shabbat dinner (currently over Zoom) on the first Friday of every month.
+Of course we celebrate the most important and holiest day of the year — Shabbat — which comes around every single week!
+We hold services every Shabbat (usually morning services; once a month we offer Kabbalat Shabbat services instead).

 At Rosh Hashanah we gather for services, Torah stories and sermons, tashlich (casting bread upon the waters — a symbolic discarding of our mistakes from the past year), challah and honey, and more.